Oswego Canal Navigation and Cruising Guide

 |Lock O5||Lock O6||Lock O7|

-A complete listing of the Oswego Canal Locks with distances, lifts, and estimated transit times can be viewed at the Oswego Canal Lock & Transit Page.
-Available for download.
+A complete listing of the (7) Oswego Canal Locks with distances, lifts, and estimated transit times can be viewed at the Oswego Canal Locks Page.
+These tables are available for download.

 From Three Rivers Junction to Oswego, NY project channel depths are 14 feet with 14 feet over the lock sills.

-For a complete listing of Oswego Canal bridges and other crossings along with their clearances, visit the Oswego Canal Bridge Clearances Page.
-These tables are available for download.
+For a complete listing of Cayuga-Seneca Canal bridges, guard gates, and utility crossings along with their clearances, visit the Oswego Canal Bridge Clearances Page.
+These tables, in Statute Miles, Nautical Miles, and Kilometers/meters, are available for download.

-Distances between major points along the Oswego Canal can be found on our Oswego Canal - Distances Page.
+Distances between major points along the Oswego Canal can be found on the Oswego Canal - Distances Page.
 The distances table shown is useful in planning your transit through the canal.